defano/wyldcard/README.md

 Property    | Description
 ------------|------------
+`autoHilite`| Returns or sets whether the button's `hilite` property is managed by HyperCard.
+When `autoHilite` is `true`, checkbox and radio buttons automatically check/uncheck when clicked, and other styles of buttons highlight when the mouse is down within their bounds.
+`hilite`    | Returns or sets whether the button is drawn "highlighted"; for checkbox and radio styles, hilite describes whether the checkbox is checked or the radio button is selected; for other styles, `hilite` describes a "pressed" state--a highlight typically drawn while the user holds the mouse down over the part.
+This property has no effect on menu buttons.
+`iconAlign` | Sets the alignment of the icon relative to the button's label (name), one of: `left`, `right`, `top` or `bottom` (default).
+Has no effect on buttons that do not have an icon.
+This property does not exist in HyperCard.
 `showName`  | Returns or sets the visibility of the button's name (a Boolean value).
 When false, the button is drawn without a name.
-`hilite`    | Returns or sets whether the button is drawn "highlighted"; for checkbox and radio styles, hilite describes whether the checkbox is checked or the radio button is selected; for other styles, `hilite` describes a "pressed" state--a highlight typically drawn while the user holds the mouse down over the part.
-This property has no effect on menu buttons.
-`autoHilite`| Returns or sets whether the button's `hilite` property is managed by HyperCard.
-When `autoHilite` is `true`, checkbox and radio buttons automatically check/uncheck when clicked, and other styles of buttons highlight when the mouse is down within their bounds.

 ### Fields